OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Adjusting-the-AP-Network.md

-## Adjusting the AP Network Through the Command-Line
+## Adjusting the AP Network Through the Command-Line {adjusting-ap-network-through-command-line}

 The Omega's AP Network settings, such as the SSID, the password and more, can be modified through the command-line by using the `uci` command.
-To use `uci` begin by entering the following command that will show you the wireless configurations, and each of the option names:
+The following command will show you the wireless configuration settings, and each of the option names:

 ```
 uci show wireless